• Categories

 Nothing is Ever ‘Good Enough’

-There’s a long, rather drawn out thread on Slashdot right now, wherein an apprently endless queue of geeks are lined up to take Wired to task for their discovery that Good Enough trumps Excellence every time.
+There’s a long, rather drawn out thread on Slashdot right now, wherein an apparently endless queue of geeks are lined up to take Wired to task for their discovery that Good Enough trumps Excellence every time.
 Quelle Surprise.

 But not one of them has observed something that was recently made obvious to me: As technology advances, quality inevitably improves.
 The world, pace Microsoft, is not so awash in the mediocrity that Wired’s editors have decided to tout as the next big thing.
 Nothing is ever Good Enough.

-What matters more than anything else is convenience.
+What matters more than anything else is Convenience.

 The Bigman Syndrome